 Sulfonamides can also displace methotrexate from plasma protein binding sites and can compete with the renal transport of methotrexate, thus increasing free methotrexate concentrations.

-There have been reports of marked but reversible nephrotoxicity with coadministration of this product and cyclosporine in renal transplant recipients.
+There have been reports of marked but reversible nephrotoxicity with co-administration of sulfamethoxazole and trimethoprim and cyclosporine in renal transplant recipients.

 Increased digoxin blood levels can occur with concomitant sulfamethoxazole and trimethoprim therapy, especially in elderly patients.
 Serum digoxin levels should be monitored.